 Back to blog

-Education5 April 20266 min read
+Education5 April 2026 Updated 9 Apr6 min read

-KiwiSaver Fund Types Explained: Which One Should You Be In?
+KiwiSaver Fund Types Explained (Which One Should You Be In?)

 Your KiwiSaver fund type is one of the most important financial decisions you'll make — yet most Kiwis are in the default fund their employer picked for them when they were auto-enrolled.
+For the full picture, see our 7 KiwiSaver tips every New Zealander should know.

 The five fund types

-Conservative Mostly bonds and cash (around 80-90%).
+Mostly bonds and cash (around 80-90%).
 Low volatility, low returns.
 Your balance rarely drops but grows slowly.

 Typical return: 3-5% per year over the long term.

-Moderate A mix — roughly 60% bonds, 40% shares.
+A mix — roughly 60% bonds, 40% shares.
 Some ups and downs but generally steady.

 Typical return: 4-6% per year.

-Balanced The 50/50 split — half bonds, half shares.
+The 50/50 split — half bonds, half shares.
 The "default" choice for many providers.

 Typical return: 5-7% per year.

-Growth Mostly shares (around 70-80%).
+Mostly shares (around 70-80%).
 Higher volatility — your balance will swing more year-to-year — but higher long-term returns.

 Typical return: 6-9% per year.

-Aggressive Almost entirely shares (90%+).
+Almost entirely shares (90%+).
 Maximum volatility, maximum long-term growth potential.

 Typical return: 7-10% per year.